-Beads, thread and fabric occupy Pat Herkal’s head and hands every day.
+Pat Herkal occupies her head and hands every day with beads and thread.
 Whimsy, color and the natural world inspire her work.
 Mixing beads, shells, stones, and found objects – man made and natural, she creates jewelry, sculptures and dolls that delight with rich embellishment.
 All are hand sewn one bead at a time.
 Then beaded edges and ultrasuede backing add the finishing touches.

 How did you find yourself on an artist’s path?
 Always there?
 Lightbulb moment?
 Dragged kicking and screaming?
 Evolving?
 And why beads?